-Specific Company products have met the EN 50155 international standard for electronic equipment used in railway applications, enabling Gatekeeper to supply and install crash hardened memory modules for Sub-EL cards, trollies and Silverliner regional rail.
+Specific Gatekeeper products have met the EN 50155 international standard for electronic equipment used in railway applications, enabling the Company to supply and install crash hardened memory modules for Sub-EL cards, trollies and Silverliner regional rail.
 Additional product certifications, strategic partnering, and bundling is being explored to capture additional opportunities within the commuter rail market.

-The Company is expanding its Gatekeeper USA operations to include manufacturing all video products delivered to customers in the United States for transit, education and first responder markets.
+The Company has expanded its Gatekeeper USA operations in the first quarter to include manufacturing and assembly of all video products delivered to customers in the United States for transit, education and first responder markets.
 Gatekeeper USA has also recently increased its service fleet vehicles by 50% to support growing business at SEPTA.
-The US operation is a model that can be expanded upon to differentiate the Company and gain greater market share.
+The US operation is a model that can be extrapolated to differentiate the Company and obtain greater market share.